maelfabien/Cassandra-GDELT-Queries/Notes_Infra/zookeeper/README.md

 # Configuring zookeeper to achieve Spark resilience

 In our architecture, we used **3 Zookeeper instances** to secure the Spark master instances.
-Zookeeper may be installed on its own on a node, or together with Spark/Cassandra on a worker node. *See architecture*
+Zookeeper may be installed on its own on a node, or together with Spark/Cassandra on a worker node. *See architecture*.
 It is important that each zookeeper node is aware of other zookeeper instances so that they form a quorum of 3.
-Quorum may be composed of 3, 5, 7.. any odd number of nodes.
+Replicated ZK instances are important for a resilient cluster, here we use a quorum of 3 nodes.

 When Spark masters are made resilient, a leader is elected at startup.
 If one master fails, a new leader is elected in a transparent way, and workers are automatically linked to the new leader.